digital-futures-academy/airport-challenge/README.md

 1. Fork this repo, and clone to your local machine
 2. `npm install` to install project dependencies
-3. Convert stories into a representative domain model and test-drive your work.
-4. Run your tests using `npm test` or `node specRunner.js`
+3. Tests can be run by using `npm test` or `node specRunner.js`
-5. OPTIONAL: [Lint](https://eslint.org/docs/user-guide/getting-started) your source code using `npx eslint src`.
+4. The index.js file can be run using `node src/index.js.`

 Task
 -----